louminod/great_expectations_api/README.md

  - Configure the environment

 During this initialization, you will have to setup great_expectation.
-Follow these steps:
+Follow these steps (this exa:

- 1. TODO -> write the steps
+ 1. Great Expectations will create a new directory -> y
+ 2. Would you like to configure a Datasource -> y
+ 3.

 ### 2) Start the REST API